Pushwoosh/go-connection-pool/README.md

 ### Benchmarks

-It's too hard to make simple benchmarks, because project aims to improve performance in `IO`-bound task's so, there are some metrics from my mac:
+It's too hard to make simple benchmarks, because project aims to improve performance in `IO`-bound tasks so, there are some metrics from my mac:

 ```bash